 - 1 egg (whisked with 1 teaspoon milk, for egg wash)

 - 4 ounces bittersweet chocolate (70%)

 For the dough, mix together the milk and yeast and allow to rest for 5 minutes.

-In the bowl of a stand mixer fitted with the dough hook attachment, combine the milk mixture, flour, water, orange juice, orange zest, sugar, vanilla extract, salt, and milk at low speed until the dough just barely comes together.
+In the bowl of a stand mixer fitted with the dough hook attachment, combine the milk mixture, flour, water, orange juice, orange zest, sugar, vanilla extract, and salt at low speed until the dough just barely comes together.

 Add the butter in thirds, mixing well after each addition.
 Continue mixing until a soft smooth dough forms and the dough pulls away form the sides of the mixing bowl, forming a smooth solid mass of dough around the hook, about 5 minutes.
 (You can do this by hand, as well, and just knead the dough until smooth and supple.)

 Transfer the dough to a greased bowl, cover, and let it rise for 45 minutes at room temperature out of direct sunlight.